Does sound reducing floors really work?

 As houses age, the creaks and noises seem to increase not too much differently than an aging body!
 You are giving the floors more stability by adding floor sound insulation.
 This will help quiet squeaky floors that have had their screws come a little loose over the years.
 It also helps boards that might have warped a bit.
 Most of all, it will reduce the amount of noise seeping from the rooms above.

 Consider improving the quality of noise control in your house.
-Sound reducing floors in your home is an investment that increases the value… and saves your sanity.
+Sound-reducing floors in your home are an investment that increases the value… and saves your sanity.